-The Canadiens dumping of such an elite player was in lockstep of what hockey culture, particularly Canadians, want from the players theyve put up on a pedestal.
+The Canadians dumping of such an elite player was in lockstep of what hockey culture, particularly Canadiens, want from the players theyve put up on a pedestal.

 To some in hockey culture, Subban will never be perceived that way.
 In that realm, you can beat women, abuse drugs/alcohol and get the benefit of a doubt when sexual assault/rape allegations are reported.

 But there’s one thing you can never do — be seen as an outsider.